myGIIS — Building a Learning Platform from the Ground Up

 The mobile-first pivot for parents

-This was a trade-off.
-Mobile-first for parents meant accepting some feature parity gaps versus other roles.
+Mobile-first for parents meant accepting some feature parity gaps with other roles.
 But designing for how people actually behave, rather than how a system assumes they will, is usually the right call.

 Leading the team